-Your cat can then doze beside a radiator, without sitting directly on it.
-All the same, you should still apply a radiator cover for your cat’s protection.
+Your cat can then doze on the radiator without sitting directly on it.
+However, you should still apply a radiator cover for your cat’s protection.

 Are Portable Heaters Safe for Cats?

 - Timer operation If you can set your heater to turn on and off at particular times, so much the better.
-Heat it while your cat is asleep, and switch it off while they’re roaming.
+Heat it while your cat is asleep and switch it off while they’re roaming.